 Included in amounts appropriated above, out of the Clean Air Account No. 151 in Strategy A.1.1 Air Quality Assessment and Planning, is $5,000,500 for the biennium beginning on September 1, 2013 for air quality planning activities to reduce ozone in areas not designated as nonattainment areas during the 2014-15 biennium and as approved the TCEQ.
 These areas may include Waco, El Paso, Beaumont, Austin, Corpus Christi, Longview-Tyler-Marshall, San Antonio, and Victoria.
-These activities may be carried out through inter-local agreements or contracts and may include identifying, inventorying, and monitoring, and modeling pollution levels and the identification, quantification, and implementation of appropriate pollution-reduction controls.
-The TCEQ is to channel the funds to those projects most useful for the State Implementation Plan.
-The areas receiving funds are to submit work plans for TCEQ approval.
+These activities may be carried out through inter-local agreements or contracts and may include identifying, inventorying, and monitoring of pollution levels, modeling pollution levels and the identification, quantification, and implementation of appropriate locally enforceable pollution-reduction controls.

 Current Air Quality Planning Efforts

 With guidance from the TCEQ, all areas have been encouraged to devote resources to the following tasks: